Timeless English Interiors

 I’m Esther Walker, founder of Springfield House Interiors.

-I have a natural ability to read a space — its light, proportions and surroundings — supported by an understanding of colour psychology and how people respond to their environment, allowing me to create interiors that feel effortless rather than designed.
+I have a natural ability to read a space — its light, proportions and surroundings — supported by an understanding of colour and how people respond to their environment.
+This allows me to create interiors that feel effortless rather than designed.

 Many people can recreate a look.